jedick/orpML/README.md

 - `DropNACols()`: Transformer class to drop columns with frequency of NA values above a certain threshold

 ### `model.py`
-This module implements the regression models.
+This module implements the traditional regression models made with scikit-learn.

+### `deep_model.py`
+This module implements the deep learning models made with PyTorch.

 ### `load.py`
 This module is the main Python file that recursively depends on the previous ones.